rapidsai/cudf/docs/cudf/source/user_guide/pandas-comparison.md

 Unlike Pandas, cuDF does not support duplicate column names.
 It is best to use unique strings for column names.

-## Writing dataframe to parquet with mixed column names
+## Writing a DataFrame to Parquet with non-string column names

-When there is a dataframe with mixed column names, pandas type-casts each column name to `string` before writing to parquet file. `cudf` raises an error by default if this is attempted.
-However, to achieve similar behavior as pandas you can enable pandas compatibility mode option, which will enable `cudf` to type-cast the column names to `string` just like pandas.
+When there is a DataFrame with non-string column names, pandas casts each column name to `str` before writing to a Parquet file. `cudf` raises an error by default if this is attempted.
+However, to achieve similar behavior as pandas you can enable the `mode.pandas_compatible` option, which will enable `cudf` to cast the column names to `str` just like pandas.

 ```python
 >>> import cudf